Do you know what's better than a paying customer? A paying customer that keeps coming back!

 Seventh order: $230 – third reward message ($1000 reached)

-You will need to create different emails depending on the number of thresholds you selected on Step 1 and the number of languages you determined on Step 2.
+3) Go to our Drag n' Drop Editor.
+You will need to create different emails depending on the number of thresholds you selected on Step 1 and the number of languages you determined on Step 1.

 MERGE TAGSWhen creating these emails, make sure to include the corresponding merge tags whenever relevant: